 Get To Know

-Yuka Momiki has been into soccer for as long as she can remember.
+Yuka Momiki has been into football for as long as she can remember.
 Her journey started in elementary school when she joined a local club, and by middle school, her skill and reputation had grown so much that she was recognized as a top talent in Japan.
 Today, Yuka is the star of her national team as they battle on the global stage.
-Her impact, however, goes beyond just the field—it's her dream to elevate women's soccer and inspire girls everywhere.
+Her impact, however, goes beyond just the pitch – it’s her dream to elevate women’s football and inspire girls everywhere.

-Soccer is interesting to me because there is so much story behind one single goal.
+Football is interesting to me because there is so much story behind one single goal.
 You have good days and bad days, and sometimes those struggles outweigh the fun, but you push through in your drive for that single goal.
-I've grown so much through playing soccer, and I've learned to fight for my goals and dreams on and off the field.
-In that sense, I feel really blessed to have soccer in my life.
+I’ve grown so much through playing football, and I’ve learned to fight for my goals and dreams on and off the pitch.
+In that sense, I feel really blessed to have football in my life.

-Where does your passion for evolving women's soccer come from?
+Where does your passion for evolving women’s football come from?

 How do you want to inspire the next generation?